 To safely thaw and prevent damage to water pipes, follow these tips:

 - Examine the area to determine if there is any sign of water movement at all.
 If there is no water flow at all, it is probable that your pipes are seriously frozen.
 In this situation, you will need to call for emergency service and manually thaw your pipes.
 If there is no water flow at all, it is possible that your pipes are severely frozen.
 If you hear water pouring or trickling, it’s possible that you can defrost your pipes by taking a few simple steps without having to turn on any additional heat.

 - Turn on your sink’s hot and cold water faucets as well as any outdoor valves.
-Doing so will assist lessen the pressure within the system and will make it possible for thawed water to safely drain out once the water begins to flow again.
+Doing so will assist in lessening the pressure within the system and will make it possible for thawed water to safely drain out once the water begins to flow again.